ADOPTED PROJECT: DIGNIFIE Gender-seNsitive evaluatIon oF a prIson alternativE

 Chief Investigator: Dr Emma Plugge – University of Southampton

-Project Team Members: Ms Donna Gipson – Empowering People: Inspiring Change, Ms Paula Harriott – Prison Reform Trust, Dr Kathy Kendall – University of Southampton, Professor Julie Parkes – University of Southampton, Dr Sara Morgan – University of Southampton Professor James Raftery – University of Southampton, Dr Lucy Wainwright Revolving Doors, Dr Naomi Gadian – University of Southampton, Dr James Hall – University of Southampton
+Project Team Members: Ms Donna Gipson – Empowering People: Inspiring Change (EP:IC), Ms Paula Harriott – Prison Reform Trust and EP:IC, Dr Kathy Kendall – University of Southampton, Professor Julie Parkes – University of Southampton, Dr Sara Morgan – University of Southampton Professor James Raftery – University of Southampton, Dr Lucy Wainwright Revolving Doors and EP:IC, Dr Donna Arrondelle - University of Southampton, Ms Jess Boxall - University of Southampton, Ms Natalie Austin - University of Southampton, Ms Naomi Gadian - University of Southampton

 Background: